Domain Name Optimization Tutorial updated September 2019.

 If you MUST have two or more identical sites give the duplicates canonical URLs back the main site.
 A canonical URL tells Google etc… the preferred version of a webpage (they are page not site based).
 Every page of a duplicate site should have a corresponding canonical URL back to the main page on the preferred domain.

-With my sites I currently only advertise online so have no need for a second easier to verbalize non-hyphenated domain name, so haven’t registered alternatives (as it happens seogold.com was already taken anyway).
+With my websites I currently only advertise online so have no need for a second easier to verbalize non-hyphenated domain name, so haven’t registered alternatives (as it happens seogold.com was already taken anyway).
 However, I did plan to add an element of branding to this site long term which is why I went with the business/domain name SEO Gold, it’s memorable (so brandable) and has at least one keyword (SEO).

 I could have registered a name like “SEO Search Online Company”, but this is completely unbrandable as no one will recall a generic name like that, but would be great in terms of keywords since all four words are used by searches looking for SEO Services.